danyadsmith/dotfiles/README.md

     ├── vim
     └── README.md

 I group like things into topical subfolders.

 Like my `.vimrc` and other Vim customizations, I expect this repository to grow and evolve bit by bit over time.
 Every journey begins with a single step.

+Configuration file headings are generated using `figlet` and the **fender** font:

+    figlet -f fender .vimrc > header.txt